HyFive, Leading Green Hydrogen Producers

 Vertical integration stretches from development of renewable energy generation facilities, through hydrogen production and distribution, midstream storage and pipeline infrastructure, to downstream solutions on consumer level, including for example receiving facilities and/or providing hydrogen mobility solutions, including financing thereof.

 Our portfolio basis is strategically located throughout Europe, starting in the Iberian Peninsula, and growing into Germany, the Netherlands and other European countries with industrial scale green hydrogen facilities.
 Our aim is to achieve 1.5 GW of green hydrogen by early 2035.

 Benefits of Green Hydrogen

-Hydrogen is obtained from high purity water, releasing pure oxygen in the process, and doesn’t emit any polluting gasses, particles or whatsoever during production nor consumption.
+Hydrogen is obtained from high purity water, releasing pure oxygen in the process, and it doesn’t emit any polluting gasses or particles whatsoever during its production or consumption.

 Green hydrogen can be stored without losses of energy over long periods of time, opposed to for example batteries.
 This allows it to be used for other purposes and at times other than immediately or only shortly after its production.
 Aspects like intermitted availability of renewable energy can thereby be overcome, while still meeting demand.